 African shooting sticks and the Springbok Hunt

 I tried the rifle on the sticks and constantly kept shifting the sticks.
 The ram would walk and pause briefly.
 As soon as I began to get set, he was on the move again.
 Finally, we decided just to stop to see what the ram would do next.

-His little jaunts became shorter, and he would pause quarter facing on, finally anticipated him stopping and left fly the bullet.
+His little jaunts became shorter, and he would pause quarter-facing on, finally anticipating him stopping and left fly the bullet.
 I think I accidentally ranged a termite mound in front of him, as Ben had him at over 400 yards while I had him at 340 yards.
 The bullet struck a little low, but after a short run, the ram was done.

 On my last full day, I was able to ride around as an observer/spotter for a father/daughter group hunting at Olivefountain, which was fun watching others stalk their game.

 We were able to watch a long and successful stalk on a kudu bull, springbuck, and some blesbuck culls.